 - Sticky Tape

-We thought you might like to see these paper plate shark puppets in action so we’ve made a short video below so you can see how they move and how we made them.
+We thought you might like to see these paper plate shark puppets in action so we’ve made a short video so you can see how they move and how we made them.
 They are super cute and so much fun!
-(There are written instructions and step by step photos below too.)
+Do take a peek.
+Written instructions are below.

 1 – Print the free template and cut it out.
 (Available at bottom of post.)